railgn/godot_test/README.md

+Now:

+    passive skills
-go back to party
+        does this need anything other than the one property? go back to party

-make "Skill" and "StatusEffect" globabl classes keep Skills and StatusEffects (plural) as singletons

-skills
+    targetting functions

+    equipment

+Later:

-    add deep copy of skills? is this needed? would be useful when creating similar skills
+    add deep copy of skills? is this needed? would be useful when creating similar skills same for status effects

+    Conditional stat changing status effects? i.e. gain 50% attack when hp is below 50%?
+        Can probably implement scaling effects with current framework i.e. gain 1% attack for each 1% missing HP

-Skill Level Scalars (for both cost and damage/healing magnitude)
-    add a default for 0 and invalid = 1
-    evaluate over the max = 2
+    Skill Level Scalars (for both cost and damage/healing magnitude) add a default for 0 and invalid = 1 evaluate over the max = 2

         Max10(level: int) -> float:
             switch level
                 1: 1.0
                 2: 1.05
                 3: 1.1
                 4: 1.15
                 5: 1.5
                 ...
                 10: 2
         Max5(level: int) -> float:
             switch level
                 1: 1.0
                 2: 1.15
                 3: 1.3
                 4: 1.45
                 5: 2.0
         etc.

-targetting functions

-equipment